Seth Elledge: Atlanta Braves

 On March 28, 2022, Elledge signed a minor league contract with the Atlanta Braves organization.
-Elledge made 43 appearances for the Triple-A Gwinnett Stripers, recording a 1-5 record and 3.88 ERA with 63 strikeouts and 3 saves in 46.1 innings pitched.
+Elledge made 43 appearances for the Triple-A Gwinnett Stripers, recording a 1-5 record and 3.88 ERA with 63 strikeouts and three saves in 46 1/3 innings pitched.

 On November 10, 2022, Elledge was selected to the 40-man roster.
 He was optioned to Triple-A Gwinnett to begin the 2023 season.
 On April 8, 2023, Elledge was designated for assignment by the Braves following the promotion of Danny Young.

 New York Mets

 On April 11, 2023, Elledge was claimed off waivers by the New York Mets and optioned to the Triple-A Syracuse Mets.
-In 8 appearances for Syracuse, Elledge struggled to an 8.49 ERA with 9 strikeouts in 11.2 innings of work.
+In eight appearances for Syracuse, Elledge struggled to an 8.49 ERA with nine strikeouts in 11 2/3 innings of work.
 On May 14, he was designated for assignment following the promotion of Dennis Santana.

 Detroit Tigers

 On May 16, 2023, Elledge was claimed off waivers by the Detroit Tigers and optioned to Triple-A Toledo Mud Hens.
-In 10 games for Toledo, he posted a 3.86 ERA with 13 strikeouts in 14.0 innings of work.
+In 10 games for Toledo, he posted a 3.86 ERA with 13 strikeouts across 14 innings pitched.
 He was designated for assignment by the Tigers following the waiver claim of Anthony Misiewicz on June 18.
 On June 23, Elledge cleared waivers and elected free agency in lieu of an outright assignment.